efratcdn/e_type_min_max/README.md

 RANGE_SIZE returns the size of the range of the type, how many values there are of this type.
 In the example, this is used for defining buckets for a coverage item of type integer.

-The macros can be called not in the same module in which the type was defined.
+The macros cannot be called in the same module in which the type was defined.

 Providing here two variations - using define as, and define as computed.
-The define as computed is better in handling numeric type (variants of int and uint), and the define-as are better in handling enums.
+The define as computed is better in handling numeric type (variants of int and uint).
+The define-as are better in handling enums. enum type can be extended in a later module, so the define-as, perforing the min/max calculation during the run - gives the accurate result.
+The define-as-computed performs the calculation when the file is loaded, if a type is extended in a later module - the min/max values will be wrong.

 Files:
 - e_util_type_min_max.e : the macros implementation